“Authorization”

 - Step 2: Network Routing.
 The acquirer forwards the request to the relevant card network, such as Visa or Mastercard.
 The network identifies the bank that issued the customer’s card.

 - Step 3: The Issuer Decision.
-The card network routes the request to the issuing bank.
+The card network routes the request to the issuer.
 The issuer evaluates the cardholder’s balance, account status, and associated fraud risk.

 - Step 4: The Issuer Response.
 The issuer sends their decision back through the card network to the acquirer, and finally to the merchant.
 This response determines whether the checkout succeeds or the transaction is declined.